 Join us in considering the intersection of women’s gender and other social justice issues as we promote ethical decisions and actions that will create greater equity and sustainability for our planet and its beings.
 Participants will draw upon the range of perspectives on gender and social justice to examine the present and future for our planet.

-Join us August 12-14 at the 30th anniversary of this premier event that brings together experts, resources, research, and best practices relevant to the design and delivery of distance education and online teaching.
+Join us August of every year for this premier event that brings together experts, resources, research, and best practices relevant to the design and delivery of distance education and online teaching.

 New every year, this annual fall event is packed with techniques and wisdom for serious novelists who want to start smart or revise right for publication.
 Refine your voice and style.
 Or discover your voice.
 Or change it!
 Create deeper characters, plots, and settings.
 With 15 workshops in Tracks 1 (beginning) and 2 (advanced level), plus critique group sessions, this intensive and fun weekend retreat is a thorough, roll-up-the-sleeves boost for any novel writer.

 Join writers from around the country at a professional retreat with a creative atmosphere.
-In 2013, over 130 writers from 15 states and other countries took advantage of beautiful, sunny weather in Madison, Wisconsin, to refresh their writing life.
+Every year, over 100 writers from 15 states and other countries took advantage of beautiful, sunny June weather in Madison, Wisconsin, to refresh their writing life.
 Our retreat features sessions for beginners and advanced writers (including Master Classes), and offers optional graduate credits in English.

 Want to know more about the conferences offered by UW–Madison Continuing Studies?
 Email us as email@example.com, or call 608-262-1156.